monome/docs/docs/modular/ansible/index.md

 A channel of Kria can be set to be clocked from the Teletype command `KR.CLK x` (see below).

-To do so, hold down the *scale* key; the four leftmost keys in the top row will enable or disable Teletype clocking for the relevant channel.
+To do so, press the *scale* key to enter scale view.
+The four leftmost keys in the top row will enable or disable Teletype clocking for the relevant channel.
+When a channel is clocked by Teletype, it no longer responds to the master clock (set either internally or by an external clock connected to the `In 1`).

 ## Meadowphysics (Grid)